sandboks/odin-tictactoe/README.md

 - triggering a css animation and ending it on the last frame, repeatedly

 # TODO
-- add a way to change the avatar
-- make the css fully responsive
 - add variable CPU difficulty
-- transition "close" for windows, and wait until they're gone before moving to next screen
 - add an intro screen
 - add a 2nd screen where you choose the number of rounds to play
 - update the HUD to include number of rounds won